Cherry-Corporation/Cherry-Terminal/README.md

 # Cherry-Terminal
-A fully functional terminal in go
+A fully functional terminal coded in golang.
+# To-Do
+write better docs and readme